 As shown in Table 11, the City proposes to assist 98 homeless persons.
-This number is derived from the number of victims of domestic violence Su Casa Ending Domestic Violence proposes to house (40), the number of homeless persons (43) PATH proposes to assist in Lakewood during FY 23-24 plus the proposed number of homeless persons (15) to be assisted at Burns Community Center during FY 23-24.
+This number is derived from the number of victims of domestic violence Su Casa Ending Domestic Violence proposes to house (40), the number of homeless persons (43) PATH proposes to assist in Lakewood during FY 24-25 plus the proposed number of homeless persons (15) to be assisted at Burns Community Center during FY 24-25.

 Su Casa provides transitional housing for up to one year in an apartment complex, which facilitates residents' ability to adapt to independent living and break the cycle of abuse.
-The City has provided funding for Su Casa operations in the past.
-The City has secured the transitional shelter with affordable housing covenants, which will run through December 2063.
+The City has provided funding for Su Casa operations in the past which included funding for purchasing property and property rehabilitation.
+This support helped to secure the transitional shelter with affordable housing covenants, which will run through December 2063.